 Educate your audience with impactful content that is authentic & designed to help them.
 Listen to their feedback & creatively utilise their responses in your online content.

 Follow credible yoga teachers/communities on social media, comment, like, share & learn along the way.

 2. Language makes a difference

-Communicate to genuinely connect & not to overwhelm your followers.
+Communicate to connect & not overwhelm your followers genuinely.
 Use simple language that your audience understands.
-Avoid using heavy jargons & anatomical terms.
+Avoid using heavy jargon & anatomical terms.

 Instead, work towards communication that strikes a chord with your audience, promises to build online connections & eventually aims to meet their needs & helps them grow, learn & get inspired.

 Practice makes you perfect, don’t be afraid to make mistakes & learn from each experience.
 Remember, you’re not a social media expert, so don’t get disappointed too soon.